Loading

 How much is full-timer RV insurance?

 Full-timer RV insurance costs 40 to 100 percent more than comparable recreational coverage.
-A Class A coach that costs $1,800 per year for recreational use typically runs $2,800 to $3,500 for full-timer coverage.
+A Class A coach quoted around $1,800 per year for recreational use typically runs $2,800 to $3,500 for full-timer coverage.
 The additional premium pays for higher personal effects limits ($25K to $50K+), vacation liability at permanent campsite locations, extended loss-of-use coverage, and coverage for attached structures like deck additions and screened enclosures.

 How much is RV insurance in Texas?

-Texas RV insurance costs 10 to 25 percent more than the same RV in Pennsylvania or Ohio because of higher hail loss exposure and significantly higher uninsured motorist rates statewide.
-A Class C ($120K) in TX averages $1,500 to $2,400 per year vs. $1,200 to $1,800 in PA.
-A $35K travel trailer in TX averages $340 to $620 vs. $280 to $480 in PA.
+Texas RV insurance typically runs 10 to 25 percent more than the same RV in Pennsylvania or Ohio because of higher hail loss exposure and significantly higher uninsured motorist rates statewide, based on Insurance Information Institute hail data.
+Industry estimates put a Class C ($120K) in TX at $1,500 to $2,400 per year vs. $1,200 to $1,800 in PA, and a $35K travel trailer in TX at $340 to $620 vs. $280 to $480 in PA.
 Storage discounts and covered garaging significantly reduce TX exposure for off-season months.

 Have your RV details ready: year, make, model, length, estimated current value or MSRP, how many months per year you use or live in it, and your state.
 We pull quotes from Foremost, Progressive, National General, AAA, Safeco, Liberty Mutual, and 24 more carriers.
 You see the side-by-side, you pick the lowest.
 Quotes typically ready in one business day.